-- The temperature gradient of the normalized freezing rate, $\omega$ , was already determined in Section 4.1 from the time dependency of the frozen fraction measured in M-WT.
+The temperature gradient of the normalized freezing rate, ω , is determined in Sect.
+4.1 from the time dependency of the frozen fraction measured in the M-WT.
 The data points modified by the temperature shift Eq.
-(13) with presuming $\omega = \lambda$ are plotted in Fig. 9c together with the best fit line.
-Again, an obvious agreement can be seen between the two distinct experimental methods. - 480 For a single-component INP, $\omega$ is equal to $\lambda$ , which was found in Herbert et al. (2014) for their kaolinite sample from the Clay Mineral Society.
-In our study the $\omega = 0.49$ and $\lambda = 1.7$ values for our kaolinite sample from SigmaAldrich are differing.
-The deviation in the temperature correction based on $\lambda$ and $\omega$ is further emphasized in Fig. 9c where the regression lines obtained by employing the optimal $\lambda$ values and $\omega$ are plotted by dash-dotted and dashed lines, respectively.
-This plot suggests that the kaolinite sample investigated in our study has to be treated as a multi-component system, and the determined $\lambda$ -value 485 should be employed for modifying the measured freezing temperatures.
+(13) presuming $\omega = \lambda$ are plotted in Fig. 9c together with the best-fit line.
+Again, an obvious agreement can be seen between the two distinct experimental methods.

+For a single-component INP, ω is equal to λ , which was found in Herbert et al. (2014) for their kaolinite sample from the Clay Mineral Society.
+In our study the $\omega = 0.49$ and $\lambda = 1.7$ values for our kaolinite sample from Sigma-Aldrich differ.
+The deviation in the temperature correction based on λ and ω is further emphasized in Fig. 9c, where the regression lines obtained by employing the optimal λ values and ω are plotted by dash-dotted and dashed lines, respectively.
+This plot suggests that the kaolinite sample investigated in our study has to be treated as a multi-component system, and the determined λ value should be employed for modifying the measured freezing temperatures.

-The $\omega$ and $\lambda$ values for the investigated materials are listed in Table 3.
-After definition of Vali (1994) and Herbert et al. (2014), all materials exhibit multiple-component behaviour since $\omega < \lambda$ in all cases.
-Nevertheless, for some materials, e.g., illite NX, despite different $\lambda$ and $\omega$ values the deviation between the data sets modified using $\lambda$ or $\omega$ was not obvious (see Appendix A).
-To obtain further insights in this feature, we performed statistical significance tests as follows.
+The ω and λ values for the investigated materials are listed in Table 3.
+After the definition of Vali (1994) and Herbert et al. (2014), all materials exhibit multiple-component behavior since $\omega < \lambda$ in all cases.
+Nevertheless, for some materials, e.g., illite NX, despite different λ and ω values the deviation between the data sets modified using λ or ω was not obvious (see Appendix A).
+To obtain further insights into this feature, we performed statistical-significance tests as follows.